Wilann/Navigation/README.md

 ### Files

 Navigation.ipynb: Where Deep Q-Learning is used to train the agent
-dqn_agent.py: Agnet
+dqn_agent.py: The Agent
-model.py: Deep Learning Model
+model.py: The Deep Learning Model
 report.pdf: A description of the learning algorithm and the implementation

 ---